redsun-acquisition/redsun-frontpage/statement/mission.md

 ## Modularity via plugins

-RedSun aims to be built upon a set of plugins, each one providing a specific feature.
+Redsun aims to be built upon a set of plugins, each one providing a specific feature.

 One of the major challenges engaged by microscopists was finding a way to reuse existing code in a consistent manner so that it wouldn't be strongly tied to their own setups.
 Since Bluesky gives us the possibility to speak the same language accross the whole board, we can combine different pieces of code together with different functionalities together (e.g. a plugin can ship the controls for a specific hardware component, while another plugin can ship a controller that wraps a series of executable plans not tied to any specific hardware component; and the two can be used together without any problem).